cloudytuts/website/content/en/tutorials/kubernetes/nested-namespaces-for-multitenancy.md

     Learn how to implement nested namespaces in Kubernetes using the new Hierarchical Namespaces resource type, and move away from two-dimensional resource organization.
 ---

-Namespaces are way of organizing resources into common groups.
+Namespaces are a way of organizing resources into common groups.
 The limitation up until now has been the flat, two-dimensional hierarchy of namespaces.

 Unfortunately, at the time of writing this tutorial, hierarchical namespaces are not a built-in feature of Kubernetes or kubectl.
 Instead, it is available as an extension to be installed on your cluster, which an accompanying plugin for kubectl.

 ## Install Hierarchical Namespaces
 Hierarchical namespaces requires a new controller to be installed on your cluster(s).
-The controller yaml is available from the [multi-tenancy](https://github.com/kubernetes-sigs/multi-tenancy/releases) repository of Kubernetes' [kubernetes-sigs](https://github.com/kubernetes-sigs) project.
+The controller YAML is available from the [multi-tenancy](https://github.com/kubernetes-sigs/multi-tenancy/releases) repository of Kubernetes' [kubernetes-sigs](https://github.com/kubernetes-sigs) project.

 ### Controller
 ```shell